iOufakir/hide-toxic-comments-extension/README.md

 The project requires a back-end service in order to check if the target text is offensive or not.

 ### Backend project

+- There are many solutions you can use to check if a comment is negative, such as sentiment analysis algorithms or utilizing AI.

-- In another Github repository developed using SpringBoot; OpenAI API was used to check if the comment is negative or not!
+In another Github repository developed using SpringBoot; OpenAI API was used to check if the comment is negative or not!

 Here is the code in `chrome-extention-openai` branch: